Author Lee Bishop

 About the Author

-Following college at The University of Missouri and a stint in the U. A. Army, Lee began a 15-year newspaper career at The Phoenix Gazette in Phoenix, Arizona.
-He wrote more than two thousand news articles and feature stories for The Gazette.
+Following college at the University of Missouri and a stint in the U. S. Army, Lee Bishop began a newspaper career at The Phoenix Gazette in Phoenix, Arizona.
+He had more than two thousand news stories and feature articles published during that period.

-His main work emphasis was government and politics, and most of his career was spent writing about the Arizona State Capitol, the Arizona House of Representatives and the State Senate.
+His main work emphasis was government and politics, and most of his career was spent writing about Arizona State Government, the Arizona House of Representatives and the State Senate.
 Lee also covered the Phoenix City Council and Maricopa County governmental issues.
-He wrote numerous stories about prominent Arizona politicians including U. S. Senator Barry Goldwater, Speaker of the U. S. House of Representatives John Rhodes, and U. S. Senator Paul Fannin.
+He wrote numerous stories about prominent Arizona politicians and their successes and blunders that shaped Arizona.

 The Border Legend Trilogy

 Ricardo Montoya and James Barringer are one man with two names who switches his identity and clothing as he continually crosses between Mexico and the Arizona Territory to fight Apache raiders and to champion the cause of poor Mexican peons during years of rebellion.